fusion809/fusion809.github.io-old2/_drafts/2017-03-GAMES/comparison-of-free-games.md

 (3) Appeal to my personal taste in games.
 I like combat-oriented real-time strategy games that are not turn-based, wherein I can pick the difficulty (as to-be-honest I am pretty poor at these games, so if they are too challenging and I cannot adjust their difficulty, I will likely get bored with them), as well as selected role-playing games such as RuneScape, selected board and card games (like Chess), as well as certain arcade/racing games (e.g., SuperTuxKart).
 Strategy games I like are often similar to the following proprietary Windows games: [Age of Empires III](https://en.wikipedia.org/wiki/Age_of_Empires_III) (AoE 3) and [Outlive](https://en.wikipedia.org/wiki/Outlive), both of which I played before I made my switch to Linux in mid 2012.

 (4) High-definition games (that is, those with great graphics like 0 A.D. and RuneScape's NXT Client), but I have learnt to be happy with even lower-definition games like OpenRA, as there are only select few high-definition games that will run on Linux.
 Java games are rarely high-definition, so while they may fulfil criterion 2 they seldom fulfil this criterion.

+(5) High-quality documentation (e.g., *The RuneScape Wiki* for RuneScape) , especially if the game is not especially intuitive.